Last updated on 10 February 2022

 However, these sphincter muscles may sometime weaken and allow stomach acid to backflow regularly, irritating your oesophagus lining.

-In some patients, they may have atypical symptoms as a result from the acid reflux, such as:
+In some patients, they may have atypical symptoms as a result from GERD, such as:

 - Persistent cough

 - Throat discomfort

 - Bad breath